loading99/Data-Analysis/Maternal Smoking and Infant Death/Readme.md

 Zhijian Hu

 ## License
-The project is licensed under MIT License- see the [LICENSE.md](LICENSE.md) for details
+The project is licensed under MIT License- see the [LICENSE](LICENSE) for details